 Though most cars on the UK’s roads have always been (and continue to be) manual, automatic cars are growing in popularity.
 Consequently, the automatic vs manual debate continues to rage.
 Inner-city drivers often swear by automatic cars, which reduce traffic jam frustration by cutting down on gear changes.
 Many drivers, however, simply couldn’t imagine owning anything other than a manual, which offers greater control and a more interactive experience.

 One thing that can’t be disputed, however, is the disparity in pass rates.
 Manual pass rates sit well above those of automatic cars; in 2018, automatic pass rates were just 38.9%.
+(For a full rundown, check out our article covering manual vs automatic pass rates!)
 Interestingly, however, the best and worst test centre pass rates in automatic cars differ quite substantially from the overall rates.

 |HIGHEST AUTOMATIC PASS RATES